User-generated content strategies: why customers are your best marketers

 Product-in-use photos

-For e-commerce optimization, customer photos are worth their weight in gold.
+For e-commerce optimization, customer photos are invaluable.
 They increase trust and reduce return rates because customers know what to expect.
-In our Shopify SEO article, we discuss how to technically optimize this content.
+In our Shopify SEO article, we discuss how to technically optimize the use of this content.

 Check-ins and location tags